kmecpp/Osmium/README.md

 	//Listener will work without any additional code needed }
 ```
 **Important Note:** The containing class MUST have a default constructor.
-If for whatever reason this is not possible, you just have to call plugin.enableEvents(listener) to provide Osmium with an instance of the class.
+If for whatever reason you'd prefer not to follow this convention, you just have to call plugin.enableEvents(listener) to provide Osmium with an instance of the class.

-### Configurations
+## Configurations

 Creating a configuration file is as easy as defining a class with the settings that you need.